 In 2015, there were 3,176 traffic fatalities in California.
 Driver error was the cause of most of these accidents, such as driving while intoxicated, speeding, and texting and driving.
 Car, truck, and motorcycle accident fatalities constitute wrongful death if someone’s negligence – a driver, vehicle manufacturer, roadway maintenance crew, or other party – caused the crash.
 For example, if a pedestrian passed away because a drunk driver struck him or her in a crosswalk, the pedestrian’s family could sue the intoxicated driver for the death.

 Premises liability accidents are also common reasons to file a wrongful death claim.
 The courts will hold property owners liable for a death if they were negligent in their duty to provide for the reasonable safety of visitors, resulting in the death of an individual.
 Imagine, for instance, someone died in an elevator accident in the mall.
 If property owners knew, or you can prove they reasonably should have known, about the elevator’s defect and failed to fix the problem, they would be liable for the death of the victim.
 Medical malpractice is another frequent cause of death.
 If a fatality is the result of a doctor or medical staff’s negligence, there could be solid ground for a suit.

-If you’re unsure whether your case is a wrongful death case, Estey & Bomberger, LLP can help.
+If you’re unsure if you have a case, Estey & Bomberger, LLP can help.
 Our expert wrongful death attorneys can guide you sort through the confusing aftermath of such an accident and determine whether you’re entitled to damages.

 Under certain circumstances the grandparents, siblings and other relatives may also file.